BrunoSPerron/AsciiEngineTS/docs/engine/Engine.md

 `AsciiEngine` is the root object of the engine.
-It owns every subsystem (world, renderer, camera, input, etc...) and coordinates their lifecycle.
+It owns every subsystem (world, renderer, camera, input, etc.) and coordinates their lifecycle.

 ---